gayyaswa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The traditional histogram technique is used instead of the convolution technique to identify the pixel corrspond to lane images and those pixels would be reflected as peak values in the histogram.
-Once those are identified a secoond order polynomial function is used to fit the line for the lanes.
-Once the lanes are identified this information is used to prevent exhaustive search in consecutive frames by provinga margin of 100 pixels.
+Once those are identified a second order polynomial function is used to fit the line for the lanes.
+Once the lanes are identified this information is used to prevent exhaustive search in consecutive frames by providing a margin of 100 pixels to search.
 The code for lane line fitting is in `tracker.py` functions 'search_around_poly', 'find_lane_pixels' and fit_poly'

 ![input image](test_images/test1.jpg)  | ![output image](output_images/tracker/test1.jpg)
 -------------------------------------- | -----------------------------------------------------------------